AnthonyKim89/react-ui/docs/APPS.md

 The main React component is the app's "public API".
 The app may have any number of subcomponents, helper functions, and other internal code, but all of that is an internal concern of the app.

+Every app, both UI and control, is registered in to `appRegistry.js`.
+It is from this registry that the rest of the application finds the apps.

-## App Main Component Input Props
+## App Props

-Every app may expect to get the following input props:
+Every UI app may expect to get the following input props:

 * `assetId` - `number`
 * `data` - An app-specific Immutable.js data structure of the latest data from the app's subscription.
-* `time` - `moment` - the selected time
 * `size` - {`Size.SMALL`, `Size.MEDIUM`, `Size.LARGE`, `Size.XLARGE`} - the size the app is currently occupying in the grid.
 Can be used for responsive rendering.
+* `widthCols` - number - the current number of columns the app is occuping in the widget grid.
+Apps *should* use `size` for their responsive rendering istead of `widthCols`, but `widthCols` can be useful to react to resizing using `componentWillReceiveProps`.
+* Additionally, UI apps will receive as props all parameters from the location query string.
+These are typically populated from control apps.

+Every control app may expect to get the following input props:

+* `assetId` - `number`
+* `onUpdateParams` - `function` - a callback prop that the control app is given when it wants to update the page parameters.
+The callback takes one arguments, which is an object of parameter keys and values.
+* Additionally, control apps will receive as props all parameters from the location query string.
+These are typically populated from control apps.
+This means any params that the control app sets using `onUpdateParams` are reflected back to it as props.

+For example, if a control app calls `onUpdateParams({time: '2016-12-31'})`, a query parameter `?time=2016-12-31` will appear for the current page URL.
+(This means all parameters set by control apps are bookmarkable and linkable.)
+The parameter is then fed to all UI and control apps on the page - they will all receive a `time` prop whose value is `2016-12-31`.

-## Understanding The App's Surrounding Context
+## Understanding A UI App's Surrounding Context

-Each app is parented by a `AppContainer` component.
+Each UI app is parented by a `AppContainer` component.
 That component is responsible for initiating and destroying the app's real-time subscription when the app is mounted or umounted or when its properties change so that it needs to subscribe to a different real-time feed. `AppContainer` also provides the surrounding UI that's common to all apps.

 `AppContainer`s in turn are laid out in a `AppGrid` component, which handles the visual positioning of apps on the screen, and the repositioning and resizing of apps.